Java Type Renderers

 Apply renderer to objects of type (fully-qualified name)

-Specify the object type that will be represented by this renderer.
-Enter a fully qualified object name, or click Browse and choose the desired type from the list in the Renderer Reference Type dialog.
+The object type to which this renderer applies.
+Enter the fully qualified name of the class or click Browse and choose the desired type from the list.

 When rendering a node

-This option determines how an object is displayed in the debugger when nodes are collapsed:
+This option determines how an object itself is displayed:

 When expanding a node

-This option determines how an object is displayed in the debugger when nodes are expanded.
+This option determines how the contents of an object are displayed when it is expanded.